univeous/metadata_manager/readme.md

 ### 3. Using the Manager

 1. Select any node in your scene (e.g., a `Button`).
-2. If the node's type matches one of the `applicable_types` in your template file, a new foldable section will appear at the bottom of the Inspector.
+2. If the node's type matches one of the `applicable_types` in your template file, a new foldable section will appear at the top of the Inspector.
 3. From here, you can:
     *   Click the **`+`** button to add a piece of metadata with its default value.
     *   Edit the value of existing metadata using the provided controls.